Evolution PDEs and augmented eigenfunctions. Finite interval: Introduction

-Recall that in the theory of pseudospectra it is required that the norm of the functional $R_\lambda(\phi)$ is finite, whereas in our definition it is required that the integral of $\exp(i\lambda x)R_\lambda(\phi)$ along the contour $\gamma$ vanishes.
+In the theory of pseudospectra it is required that the norm of the functional $R_\lambda(\phi)$ is small, whereas in our definition it is required that the integral of $\exp(i\lambda x)R_\lambda(\phi)$ along the contour $\gamma$ vanishes.
 Recall that the inverse transform of the relevant transform pair is defined in terms of a contour integral, thus the above definition is sufficient for our needs.

 It will be shown in Section~\ref{sec:Spectral} that $\{F_\lambda:\lambda\in\Gamma_\sigma\hsexists\sigma\in\C:\Delta(\sigma)=0\}$ is a family of type~I augmented eigenfunctions of the differential operator representing the spatial part of problem~1 with eigenvalue $\lambda^3$.
 Similarly $\{F_\lambda:\lambda\in\Gamma_0\}$ is a family of type~I augmented eigenfunctions of the spatial operator in problem~\eqref{eqn:introIBVP.2}.
 However, $\{F_\lambda:\lambda\in\Gamma^+\cup\Gamma^-\}$ is a family of type~II augmented eigenfunctions.